Sonar 2026 in 10 recommended concerts

 Friday 19 at 8:15 PM at SonarVillage

 North American singer Kelis burst onto the scene in 1999 with the magnificent Kaleidoscope, an album produced by The Neptunes that offered a unique approach to R&B, hip-hop, and jazz.
-Until Food (2014), more soul-oriented, she maintained a very solid career as a cult artist and an influence for the great divas of the genre.
+Until Food (2014), more oriented towards soul, she maintained a very solid career as a cult artist and an influence for the great divas of the genre.
 Coinciding with her concert at Sónar, Kelis has announced "new music" soon.

 Two Shell